-In response to the regulatory and statutory obstacles that undermined the agency's support for more widespread adoption of value-based payments, CMS promulgated regulations25 at the end of 2020, which went into effect in July 2022, to provide flexibility to manufacturers and payers, including state Medicaid programs, to enter into OBAs without triggering the best price provision (note: CMS defines OBAs as value-based purchasing agreements or VBPs).
-There are ongoing federal efforts to seek additional clarification, either through additional guidance, rulemaking, or legislation, about the CMS VBP rule to support this avenue for implementing OBAs.
+In response to the regulatory and statutory obstacles that undermined the agency's support for more widespread adoption of value-based payments, CMS promulgated regulations at the end of 2020 to provide flexibility to manufacturers and payers, including state Medicaid programs, to enter into OBAs without triggering the best price provision (note: CMS defines OBAs as value-based purchasing agreements or VBPs).

-The CMS rule enables manufacturers to report multiple best prices for prescription drugs that have a VBP in place: one or more26 best price(s) for patients when the drug successfully achieved the desired outcome(s) (called "responders"); another best price for cases where the drug did not work as intended ("non-responders"); and another best price for drugs not part of a VBP.
+The CMS rule seeks to address this by allowing manufacturers to report multiple best prices for prescription drugs that have a VBP in place: one or more best price(s) for patients when the drug successfully achieved the desired outcome(s) (called "responders"); another best price for cases where the drug did not work as intended ("non-responders"); and another best price for drugs not part of a VBP.
 These multiple best prices would be made available to states that are willing to adhere to the same VBP arrangement terms as are in place in the commercial sector, which would provide those states with the option to receive the benefits of the arrangements already available in the marketplace.
-States are not required to go through the SPA process or obtain CMS approval to enter into VBP arrangements with manufacturers under this multiple best price approach.